akesterson/rpgskeleton/README.md

 For project managers
 ====================

-You might want to add a .gitignore to exclude Data/* to enforce that only the unpacked files get committed, and a pre-commit hook to reject any commits that don't keep YAML/ up to date with Scripts/.
+You might want to add a .gitignore to exclude Data/* to enforce that only the unpacked files get committed, and a pre-commit hook to reject any commits that don't keep YAML/ up to date with Data/, and Scripts/ up to date with YAML/Scripts.yaml